 The grains kinda look like cauliflower or a drier curd cottage cheese.
-I carefully took my sample home in small mason jar with a little milk, eager to to start to make my own batch.
+I carefully took my sample home in a small mason jar with a little milk, eager to start to make my own batch.

-It’s important to note that kefir grains are live bacteria and yeasts as opposed to the starter kits freeze dried.
+It’s important to note that kefir grains are live bacteria and yeasts as opposed to the starter kits freeze-dried.
 Some say the real thing is better.
 Live kefir grains do make a different product, I’ve used both but they’ll both be a source of healthy microorganisms.

 Taking care of kefir grains is easy; simply place them in milk so that they have “food” and are able to grow.

-What about store bought kefir?
+What about store-bought kefir?

 One such product (and one I use) is Liberte brand .
 It contains about 37 billion CFUs per 100 ml (1/4 cup) or 5.5 billion CFUs per 15 ml (1 tablespoon).